escolmebartlebooth/fsnd_finalproject/README.md

 to use the google maps api a key needs to be registered: https://developers.google.com/maps/ to use the New York Times API a key needs to be registered: https://developer.nytimes.com/?mcubz=1 to use the wikipedia API you don't need a key

+the new york times and wikipedia api calls are done using ajax.
+These are cross-origin calls so ajax fail/error processing isn't called in the event of a failure.
+A timeout event handler has been implemented for each

 ## code structure